Of course, other browsers do.

 … that RAM has reached this level.

-Fortunately, we have an extremely useful solution that comes from … Chrome.
+Fortunately, we have a beneficial solution that comes from … Chrome.
 Yes, it’s the well-known app that consumes RAM that will save me RAM in a way that few people think about: for web-based applications, stop using the full version and switch to the web version.

 Put it all in the browser …

-… is to immediately limit the overflow of RAM!
+… is to limit the overflow of RAM immediately!

 Of course, this is only applicable if your application already has a web interface.
 Some complex tasks (such as creating a playlist on Spotify or viewing the Review in Words) are also only possible / should only be done through the full application interface.
 However, those are all special, quite rare situations.
 If you’re still stuck with a machine that only has 4GB of RAM and often crashes when performing normal office tasks, give this a try!